c-MET Protein

 • Pancreatic cancer10

-• The antitumor activity of c-Met inhibitors is generally limited to a subset of patients with tumors that are driven predominately by MET signaling.
+The antitumor activity of MET tyrosine kinase inhibitors are generally limited to a subset of patients with tumors that are driven predominately by MET signaling.

 Antibody drug conjugates (ADCs) designed to target c-Met protein represent potential therapeutic strategies that depend on target expression rather than inhibition of downstream signaling for efficacy.11,13